Child Support Issues in NC Workers’ Comp Claims

 NC WORKERS’ COMPENSATION AND CHILD SUPPORT

-Child support is frequently one of the tricky hidden issues in a North Carolina workers’ compensation claim.
+Child support is frequently one of the tricky, hidden issues in a North Carolina workers’ compensation claim.
 Under North Carolina law, “no claim for compensation under (the Workers’ Compensation Act) shall be assignable, and all compensation and claims therefor shall be exempt from all claims of creditors and from taxes.”
 NCGS § 97-21.
 This means that typically benefits from a workers’ comp case in NC can not be assigned, or subject to creditor claims or garnishment.
 However this provision does not apply to child support payments, which are not viewed by the North Carolina courts as “debts.”

 Garnishment of NC Workers’ Comp Payments for Child Support.

 Generally, up to 40% of an injured workers ongoing weekly workers’ compensation payments can be withheld or “garnished” and applied to meet child support obligations.
 Workers’ compensation payments are included as income for the purpose of determining a parent’s presumptive level of child support.
 Workers’ compensation awards or settlements can also be considered in determining the amount of support.

 Under certain circumstances, NCGS § 58-3-185(a) creates a lien against a NC workers’ compensation claim for past due child support.
 The lien applies to nonrecurring payments, including settlements, greater than $3000.
 Unlike the 40% cap for ongoing payments, there is no limitation on the percentage of a workers’ compensation settlement that can be applied to the child support obligation.